evildracula/evildracula.github.io/aboutme.md

 `2013.8 -- 2016.12`
 **Scope:** Research, Design, Implementation

-### Integration Engineer
+### System Integration
-- As a Integration Engineer, provide services for Walmart underlying infrastructure.
+- Provide services for Walmart underlying infrastructure.
 This system integrates among OMS, Carrier and Email systems on ETL and transformation between systems.
 - He works onsite in America during the time of integration with client to reach the same goal with client management skill
 - Good write/oral English Communication
 - Schedule daily meeting with client